OpenZeppelin/defender-deploy-plugin/README.md

 Type of connection: Iframe
 Location in Remix: Side Panel
 ```
-5. You should see the plugin added to the sidebar.
+5. You should see the plugin added to the sidebar (new icon with ? symbol).